 Note You can determine the extent of Illinois use of tangible personal property by dividing the number of days the property was in Illinois during the rental or royalty period in the taxable year by the number of days the property was everywhere during all rental or royalty periods in the taxable year.
 Multiply the resulting fraction by the net amount of rents and royalties received.

-If patents and copyrights (the amount that was used in Illinois).
+■ patents and copyrights (the amount that was used in Illinois).

 Note A patent is used in Illinois when it is employed in the production, fabrication, manufacturing, or other processing of a product, or when a patented product is produced in Illinois.
-A copyright is used in Illinois when the printing or publication

-A copyright is used in lilinois when the printing or publication originated in Illinois.
+A copyright is used in Illinois when the printing or publication originated in Illinois.